Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Problem Statement

-\end{theorem} \begin{proof} The theorem follows directly from Theorem 1 in~\citet{Venkatraman14DaD} with $\widehat{M}:=f(\cdot, \pi_\theta(\cdot))$. \end{proof} \citet{Venkatraman14DaD} further shows that the bound is tight.
-In general, it is hard to show that the Lipschitz constant $L\leq 1$ (in which case the error bound would be linear or sublinear to $T_i$) unless the policy class $\Pi$ has certain stability properties.
+\end{theorem} In general, it is hard to show that the Lipschitz constant $L\leq 1$ (in which case the error bound would be linear or sublinear to $T_i$) unless the policy class $\Pi$ has certain stability properties, e.g.~\cite{khansari2011learning}.
 However, this would also imply that the closed loop system (under the learned policy) has a contraction property and all trajectories must converge, which may not be desirable for many tasks.

-By~\cref{thm:bc}, the trajectory deviation is proportional to the one-step prediction error $\epsilon$ multiplied by a term which is exponentially increasing with respect to the problem horizon $T_i$. \textit{The one-step error $\epsilon$ is often large for restricted policy classes due to the bias of the policy class. }